ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

 Using hscollider to debug a pattern
 ===================================

-One common use-case for ``hscollider`` is to determine whether Hyperscan will match a pattern in the expected location, and whether this accords with PCRE's behaviour for the same case.
+One common use-case for ``hscollider`` is to determine whether Vectorscan will match a pattern in the expected location, and whether this accords with PCRE's behaviour for the same case.

 Here is an example.
-We put our pattern in a file in Hyperscan's pattern format::
+We put our pattern in a file in Vectorscan's pattern format::

     $ cat /tmp/pat